jgo28/DjangoTestApp/readme.md

 A different port can be specified by adding it at the end of the argument.
 This example sets the port to 8080.

 `python3 manage.py makemigrations`
-Create migrations for changes in models.
+Tells Django that you’ve made some changes to your models and that you’d like the changes to be stored as a migration.

 `python3 manage.py migrate`
-Apply those changes to the database.
+Runs the migrations for you and manage your database schema automatically.
+This command takes all the migrations that haven’t been applied and runs them against your database - essentially, synchronizing the changes you made to your models with the schema in the database.

 `python3 manage.py createsuperuser`
 Creates a user who can login to the admin site.
 This will prompt you to enter in a username, email address, and a password.